Principal axes for stochastic dynamics: The Hopf-bifurcation system with stochastic forcing: an analytical example

 We proceed to verify this result by numerically analyzing the time series $x$ and $y$ plotted in Fig.~\ref{fig3}, following the procedure described in the previous section.
 The procedure is as follows.
 First, we compute the time series according to Eq.~(\ref{HopfSys}) in coordinates $r$ and $\theta$.
 Then, we transfer this time series to Cartesian coordinates $x,y$.
 In the new coordinates we calculate the drift vectors $\tilde{\mathbf{D}}^{(1)}$ and diffusion matrices $\tilde{\mathbf{D}}^{(2)}$.
 Finally, having matrices $\tilde{\mathbf{D}}^{(2)}$ at each mesh point, one easily computes the eigenvalues and eigenvectors, as shown in Fig.~\ref{fig2}.
 The analytical results given by Eq.~(\ref{CartesD}) are reproduced nicely: the stochastic contribution has two eigendirections, one in the radial direction and another in the angular one; the larger eigenvalue is associated with the radial direction.
 The deviations observed for the minimum eigenvalue occur due to differences in the quality of statistics in different regions of phase space (value of $r$): in particular regions in phase space at intermediate values of $r$ are less frequently realized in the data series than others, resulting in a reduced accuracy of the estimated eigenvalues in these regions.

 Figures \ref{fig4}a-c show the components of the diffusion matrix, namely $\tilde{D}^{(2)}_{11}$, $\tilde{D}^{(2)}_{12}$ and $\tilde{D}^{(2)}_{22}$ as a function of both $x$ and $y$.
 Notice that the diffusion matrix is symmetric (see Eq.~(\ref{2D})) and therefore $\tilde{D}^{(2)}_{21}=\tilde{D}^{(2)}_{12}$.
-The surfaces obtained numerically are fitted to a full quadratic polynomial in $x$ and $y$ through a least square procedure.
+Once the coefficients are numerically derived, one can access their functional behaviour and choose a proper basis of functions to fit the data.
+In the case of Fig.~\ref{fig4}, the surfaces obtained numerically are fitted to a full quadratic polynomial in $x$ and $y$ through a least square procedure.
 The coefficients of these polynomial fits are also shown in Fig.\ref{fig4}a-c.
 The results of Fig.~\ref{fig4}a-c comply with the analytical expression in Eq.~(\ref{CartesD}).
 A similar analysis is done for the drift vector, i.e.~for the function $\tilde{D}^{(1)}_1$ and $\tilde{D}^{(1)}_2$, shown in Figs.~\ref{fig4}d-e.
 Table \ref{tab1} lists the values obtained for the coefficients of the surface fits in Fig.~\ref{fig4}.

 It is worth stressing that the aforementioned procedure can likewise be applied to measured multi-dimensional time series in cases where no additional information on the underlying dynamics is available.
 In this case the corresponding fields of eigenvectors indicate the directions with largest and smallest stochastic contributions.
 Using this information, a transform of variables to a coordinate system aligned with the direction of the smallest stochastic contribution can be applied, which in the present case would be the tangential direction.
 In the representation of these new coordinates, the stochastic contribution will then be reduced.